sshniro/zap-docs/source/includes/attack.md

 <a name="examples"></a>Attacking The App
 =========================================

-Before you start attacking the Application its recommended to explore the application.
+Before you start attacking the application its recommended to explore the application.
 If you haven't done that look at the [explore](#explore) section on how to perform it.
 The scanning of the App can be classified in to passive scan and active scan.